pixelit-project/PixelIt/README.md

 -->

 ### **WORK IN PROGRESS**
+-   (miccgn) Fix Show weekdays
--   (miccgn) Fix: probing onewire can break previos i2c communication
+-   (miccgn) Fix probing onewire can break previos i2c communication
 -   (rliegmann) Bring ESP32 support back
 -   (foorschtbar) Removed support for ESP32.
 There are incompatibilities with the WiFi Manager lib and the maintenance effort to fix this is currently too high (PRs are welcome!)
 -   (foorschtbar) Swaped DFPlayer Mini TX and RX pins - Description in frontend and source code now fit together.
 [Breaking change!
 No migration takes place!
 You need to swap the pins in your config!]